htrajan/ht-drawsteel/Bestiary/Radenwight Mischiever.md

 **2d10 + 2**

 - ✦ ≤11: 2 damage
-- ★ 12–16: 5 damage
+- ★ 12-16: 5 damage
 - ✸ 17+: 6 damage

-Effect: If the mischief is hidden when they use this ability, they can target two creatures.
+**Effect:** If the mischief is hidden when they use this ability, they can target two creatures.

-**Ready Rodent**
+#### Ready Rodent

 |                         |                        |
 | :---------------------- | :--------------------- |